Easter Weekend 18th April – 20th April 2025

 Further Requirements:

-• The ‘Second Day Regatta’ event runs from Rangiriri to Hoods landing on Sunday for participants who only want to do one day, or, for those who had to withdraw on day one.
+- The ‘Second Day Adventure’ event runs from Rangiriri to Hoods landing on Sunday for participants who only want to do one day, or, for those who had to withdraw on day one.

-• If you pull out for any reason, then, you MUST notify BOTH the Timekeeper AND Rescue Boat, to prevent a full scale river search
+- If you pull out for any reason, then, you MUST notify the Rescue Crew, to prevent a full scale river search

 Latest River Levels at Rangiriri: